 - Mary Mamour (Rooty Hill) – Mary will produce two video clips to accompany her original songs about the power of faith.

-- Ian Eskandor (Mount Druitt) – Ian will develop a mentoring program to write and produce theatrical songs with Chrissy Mao for a musical in Mount Druitt.
+- Ian Escandor (Mount Druitt) – Ian will develop a mentoring program to write and produce theatrical songs with Chrissy Mae for a musical in Mount Druitt.

 - Abdullah M. I. Syed (Mount Druitt) – Abdullah will commission a writer to produce an artist profile and a critical essay for the exhibition catalogue for The Comedy of Divine Economy, his major solo show in New York.

 - George Tillianakis (Blacktown) – George will develop a video performance installation investigating ways in which men deal with pain and loss.